colbystout/Program-Completer-Satisfaction-Survey-Analysis/README.md

 ### Building the Dataset

 As explained in the overview, the dataset consisted of two tables with separate, 3-cycle data tables.
 To begin, I created a fresh .xlsx Excel workbook and performed 'Data (tab)' > 'import from Excel' from both spreadsheets into separate tabs of my new workbook.
 After checking to see if both tables' columns were in the same exact order, I manually appended the newest survey data to the oldest and deleted the old sheet in the workbook.
 Once one sheet remained, I renamed the tab.
+Both original tables were archived safely in a protected company SharePoint folder.

+## Excel Cleaning Process

+1. The first order of business, before I could move into my Power BI/Power Query workspace, was to transform my 'working as a licensed teacher column'.
+The values were in a binary 0/1 system, which would not be very helpful in my workspace and would be much quicker to fix in a spreadsheet instance.
+I did two 'replace values' to change my 1's to "Employed as Teacher" and my 0's to "Not Employed as Teacher."
+2. For respondents who did not complete the whole survey, null values existed.
+Used another 'replace values' to change null values to "Unknown.
+3. At the request of the state, 'race' and 'ethnicity' data should be reported as one.
+With two existing columns for each separate data point, I used a concatenate function to bring them together.
+4. Highlight the entire table and used 'trim' tool.
+I want to make sure Power BI/Power Query only had (null) and no (blank) values.
+They are not the same and will negatively affect visualizations.